 Economic sustainability is a crucial part of our business model.
 At full capacity, we expect to provide full-time jobs to no less than 150+ local employees, while infusing approximately $8 million in payroll into the local community annually.

-Our current product offering includes a variety of the finest dried cannabis strains available.
+Our current product offering includes a variety of the finest cannabis strains available.
 Each strain is meticulously hand-crafted to ensure the utmost quality and ultimate effectiveness.
 You will find information and availability for current strains on Our Brands page.
 We look forward to offering high quality cannabis oils and concentrates once our initial cultivation goals are met, as well as a variety of edible products once permitted by Health Canada regulations.

 thousands of years in the making.